nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.12 Add tasks: `addtask` <a name="addtask"></a>
-Adds a task under a specified module.
+Adds a task which is required by the specified module.

 Format: `addtask <module code> <task description>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
 * The `module code` specified by the user must exist in the database.

 Example of usage: